aragon/aragon-cli/docs/Dao-commands.md

 Options:

+- `--aragon-id`: Assigns an Aragon Id to the DAO.
 - `--template`: The aragonPM repo name of the template that is used to create the DAO.
 Defaults to `bare-template.aragonpm.eth`.
 - `--template-version [version-number|latest]`: The version of the repo that will be used to create the DAO.
 Defaults to `latest`.
 - `--fn`: The function on the template that is called to create a new DAO.
 Defaults to the `newBareInstance` function for `bare-template.aragonpm.eth`.